-RG 000.4 Most buy now pay later contracts are regulated as low cost credit contracts.

-RG 000.5 If a buy now pay later contract does not meet the definition of a low cost credit contract (e.g. because the fees and charges payable exceed prescribed limits), it is regulated as a credit contract under the National Credit Code (i.e. without the modifications under the low cost credit contract regime).

-RG 000.6 If a credit contract falls within the definition of a low cost credit contract, but could also be characterised as a continuing credit contract, small amount credit contract, or a medium amount credit contract for the purposes of the National Credit Code, it is regulated only as a low cost credit contract.
+- RG 281.4 Most buy now pay later contracts are regulated as low cost credit contracts. - RG 281.5 If a buy now pay later contract does not meet the definition of a low cost credit contract because the fees and charges payable exceed prescribed limits (see RG 281.16-RG 281.18), it is regulated as a credit contract under the National Credit Code (i.e. without any of the modifications under the low cost credit contract regime in Sections C-E). - RG 281.6 If a credit contract falls within the definition of a low cost credit contract, but could also be characterised as a small amount credit contract or a medium amount credit contract for the purposes of the National Credit Code, it is regulated only as a low cost credit contract.